 American strains often come and go.
-I purchased seeds for the following buds last summer and harvested the plant a month ago.
-Even though it’s been less than a year since I bought the seeds, the breeder and seed company have already disappeared!
+I purchased seeds for the following buds last summer and harvested the plant 4 months later.
+When I tried to buy more seeds, the breeder and seed company had already disappeared.
+This isn’t unusual.

 What’s the Problem with American Seed Sources?